kkshivani18/NewsNexus/README.md

 - This project demonstrates how to integrate JWT authentication in a microservice architecture, providing a secure way to manage and control API access.
 - It also features a dashboard for Admin users to perform sentiment analysis and filter news based on different news channels providing the analysis based on positivity and negativity of the news providing a clear and user-friendly interface.

+### Tech Stack
+Java Spring Boot Security: Backend development with Java for JWT Authentication.
+Streamlit: Python for frontend development.
+Postman: For testing API endpoints.
+Database: MySQL

 ## NewsNexus Website
 ### Login page

 ![login page](https://github.com/user-attachments/assets/dae03b78-4c76-4c6f-8a28-41491c4ca328)

 ### Admin News Dashboard
+- Admin User: Possesses the right to get access to management features including their own user management and platform settings.

 ![admin news page](https://github.com/user-attachments/assets/b42e3663-34a1-4d35-9780-0e8c6a9a82a6)